How to share the content you’ve uploaded to Box with colleagues

-Collaborator: A Box user who has been given access to view or modify a particular folder on an ongoing basis.
+A collaborator is a Box user who has been given access to view or modify a particular folder on an ongoing basis.
 If you’re a collaborator, the folder will appear when you log in to your Box account.

-Once you have entered them all, click 'Ok,' and emails will be triggered to those contacts notifying them of your invitation.
+Once you have entered all the email addresses, selected the appropriate collaborator permissions, and an optional personal message, click Send Invites and emails will be sent to those contacts notifying them of your invitation.
 Once they log into their Box account, they will be able to accept or reject your invitation to collaborate on that folder.